 A Dumeril’s boa is an excellent pet for a slightly more experienced reptile owner.

-If you want to own a boa for their temperament but a 6-9 feet (2-3m) long boa constrictor is out of your capability then a Dumeril’s ground boa is perfect for you.
+If you want to own a boa for their temperament but a 6-9 feet (2-3m) long boa imperator is out of your capability then a Dumeril’s ground boa is perfect for you.

 They do well and live a long time in captivity.